 This is a challenging mission because of Mercury’s proximity to the Sun and its harsh environment.
 The orbiters and their instruments have to withstand and survive extreme temperatures.
 Additionally, the planet’s orbit is difficult for spacecraft to reach and a lot of energy is required to successfully brake it into a suitable orbit around the planet.
 However, once it reaches Mercury, we can look forward to a lot of exciting photographs and scientific data from our smallest planetary neighbour.

 Which brings us to Nasa’s Parker Solar Probe.
 It will travel through the Sun’s atmosphere closer to the surface than any spacecraft before and provide the closest ever observations of a star.
-It was launched on August 12, 2018 and will take about seven years to cover the (approx.) 93 million miles (150 million km) to the Sun, obviously with flybys and gravity assists from Venus.
+It was launched on August 12, 2018 and will take about seven years to cover the (approx.) 93 million miles (150 million km) getting closer to the Sun, obviously with flybys and gravity assists from Venus.
+It will come as close as 3.83 million miles or 6.16 million km of the Sun, a distance within the orbit of Mercury and seven times closer than any spacecraft has come before.
 According to Nasa: “The spacecraft will fly close enough to the Sun to watch the solar wind speed up from subsonic to supersonic, and it will fly though the birthplace of the highest-energy solar particles.
 It will trace how energy and heat move through the solar corona and explore what accelerates the solar wind as well as solar energetic particles.”
 All of this will not only help us to further understand stars in the Universe but also how the solar wind can affect us.

 On October 30, 2018, the probe crossed the speed of 153,454 miles per hour making it the fastest-ever human-made object relative to the Sun and breaking the record set by the German-American Helios 2 mission in April 1976.
 It also holds the record for the current closest approach to the Sun by any human-made spacecraft (crossing 26.55 million miles).
 The final closest approach it will make will be 3.83 million miles from the Sun in 2024, when it will also reach speeds of 430,000 miles per hour.